 On Earth as it is in Heaven

-Last week we noted that the hymnographers who composed some of the hymns for the forefeast of Nativity deliberately modeled them on the hymns of Holy Week, in several instances borrowing directly from those hymns of the Passion but setting them in the context of the birth of our Lord.
-This week we will continue our examination by looking at another example, a hymn from Holy Friday and its corresponding hymn from the canon for the forefeast of Nativity sung on December 23 (ode 9, verse 4).
+Last week we noted that the hymnographers who composed some of the hymns of the forefeast of Nativity deliberately modeled them on the hymns of Holy Week, in several instances borrowing directly from those hymns of the Passion but setting them in the context of the birth of our Lord.
+This week let’s continue our examination by looking at another example, a hymn from Holy Friday and its corresponding hymn from the canon for the forefeast of Nativity sung on December 23 (ode 9, verse 4).
 Here is the Holy Friday hymn:

 Like a pack of dogs they surrounded Thee, O King,

 smiting Thee on the cheek with their hands.
-They questioned Thee

-and bore false witness against Thee,
+They questioned Thee and bore false witness against Thee,

 yet by enduring all things Thou hast saved all.